PokeJofeJr4th/minescript/README.md

 Operations supported include `=`, `!=`, `<`, `>`, `<=`, and `>=`.
 The left and right sides follow the same rules as variables; note that numbers can't be used on the left.

-> Even though Minecraft doesn't make all of these operations available, the compiler can use the `unless` option to get the effect.
+> Even though Minecraft doesn't make all of these operations available, the compiler can use the `unless` option to get the necessary effect.